Protective Device Coordination Studies

 classroom instruction to electrical engineers within the U.S. Army Corps of Engineers, U.S. Air Force, FAA,

-and the private sector in the procedures used for these studies.
+and the private sector in the correct procedures used for these studies.
 Student responses have been

 exceptionally favorable.
 Most students have stated that they have learned more at these courses than other comparable courses within the industry.